infinitered/ignite/docs/Components-TextField.md

 ### `labelTx`

-The `labelTx` is an optional prop that is used to set the label.
+The `labelTx` optional prop is a string that is used to set the label.
 If this is not set, the `label` prop must be present to set the label.
 If both are set, the `label` value will be used.
 The label is rendered with a [`Text`](./Components-Text.md) component.
 The label text is looked up by [i18n-js](https://github.com/fnando/i18n-js) (used for internationalization).

 ```tsx
 <TextField